RafaO/serverless-guides-app/README.md

 The application will allow each user to see the POI he/she chreated, delete them and update them.
 It also allows users to attach an image to an existing POI he/she created.

+Additionally, users will also be able to get the POI from an specific city.
+Which required an extra index in the DB.

 # Points of interests

 The application stores POI items, and each POI consists of the following items: